openvinotoolkit/datumaro/docs/formats/open_images_user_manual.md

 - `--save-images` - save image files when exporting the dataset (by default, `False`)

-- `--image-ext IMAGE_EXT` - save image files with the speficied extension when exporting the dataset (by default, uses the original extension or `.jpg` if there isn't one)
+- `--image-ext IMAGE_EXT` - save image files with the specified extension when exporting the dataset (by default, uses the original extension or `.jpg` if there isn't one)